drs-az/Terminal/README.md

    your data so the cost can be increased in future versions).
 - Remember your passcode!
 Without it, encrypted data cannot be recovered.
 - Google Drive credentials configured via `GDRIVECONFIG` live only in memory; never commit API keys or share them publicly.
+- For HTML sanitization, provide a trusted DOMPurify build at `third_party/purify.min.js` or load it from a CDN with an SRI hash.
+Without it, the app falls back to basic escaping.
 - When updating the Google API script, recompute its Subresource Integrity hash using:
   `curl -s https://apis.google.com/js/api.js | openssl dgst -sha384 -binary | openssl base64 -A`
   and replace the `integrity` value in `index.html`.